apache/kvrocks/docs/metadata-design.md

         +----------+------------+-----------+-----------+-----------+-----------+
 ```

-- `head` was used to indicate the start position of list head
+- `head` was used to indicate the start position of the list head
-- `tail` was used to indicate the stop position of list tail
+- `tail` was used to indicate the stop position of the list tail

-the meaning of other fields were same with other types, just add extra head/tail to record the boundary of list.
+the meaning of other fields was the same as other types, just add extra head/tail to record the boundary of the list.

 #### list sub keys-values

-the sub key in list was compsed by list key,version,index, and index was calculated from metadata's head or tail. for example, when user request the `rpush list elem`,  kvrocks would fetch fetch the metadata with list key first, and  generate the sub key with list key, version, and tail, simply increase the tail, then write the medata and sub key value back to rocksdb.
+the subkey in list was composed by list key, version, index, index was calculated from metadata's head or tail. for example, when the user requests the `rpush list elem`, kvrocks would fetch the metadata with list key first, and  generate the subkey with list key, version, and tail, simply increase the tail, then write the metadata and subkey's value back to rocksdb.

 ```shell
                      +---------------+